LivePersonInc/developer-center/pages/documents/consumer experience/ios-sdk/Advanced Configuration/initialization.md

 In order to get started and initialize the In-App Messaging SDK, utilize the following functions:

-1. Initialize the SDK and all of its components, SDK can be initialize with or without a Brand Id.
+1. Initialize the SDK and all of its components, SDK can be initialized with or without a Brand Id.

 ```swift
 public func initialize(brandID: String? = nil) throws